 A grant writer is someone who writes proposals looking for donations.
 These proposals are sent to institutions such as government bodies or foundations.

-Grant writers not only write proposals but they also need to research grants and work with others to develop and submit grant applications.
+Grant writers not only write proposals but also need to research grants and work with others to develop and submit grant applications.

 Grant writers need to be detail-oriented, be able to work on multiple projects at a time, and have great interpersonal skills.
 It's also vital to have research skills and understand the grant writing process itself.